For the past few months, I’ve been discussing the rights of investors in connection with preferred stock financings, including the following:

 The stockholder must typically first make a written demand on the corporation’s board of directors to be permitted to proceed with a derivative suit.
 The board can either accept or reject the demand.
 Delaware law, however, recognizes a “futility” exception and excuses demand if the stockholder alleges particularized facts creating a reasonable doubt that the directors are disinterested and independent or that the challenged transaction “was otherwise the product of a valid business judgment.”

 3) Protection Against Oppression by the Controlling Stockholders.
-Finally, minority stockholders have certain protections against oppression by the controlling stockholders.
-Indeed, the controlling stockholders owe fiduciary duties to the minority stockholders.
-As the leading Delaware case provides: “[W]hen a shareholder presumes to exercise control over a corporation, to direct its actions, that shareholder assumes a fiduciary duty of the same kind as that owed by a director.”
+Finally, minority stockholders in a closely-held corporation have protection against oppression by the controlling stockholders (though Delaware does not have statutory protection like some states).
+Indeed, as the leading Delaware case provides: “[W]hen a shareholder presumes to exercise control over a corporation, to direct its actions, that shareholder assumes a fiduciary duty of the same kind as that owed by a director.”

 Tags: anti-dilution provisions, controlling stockholders, conversion rights, derivative claim, fiduciary duty, inspection rights, liquidation preferences, minority stockholders, oppression, proper purpose, redemption rights